Become a Child Restraint Technician

 Danielle is an experienced trainer/assessor of child restraint technicians as part of the NZTA’s Child Restraint Programme.

 Having trained child restraint technicians (CRTs) throughout New Zealand, as individuals and for organisations, Danielle has the proficiency to train and fully qualify you or your staff.

 To become a registered child restraint technician, there are two NZQA unit standards to complete.

-The first Unit Standard, 26556, requires you to demonstrate knowledge of child restraints to provide advice for installation, rental or sale.
+The first stage of training to become a child restraint technician requires you to demonstrate knowledge of child restraints to provide advice for installation, rental or sale.
 This is called the “knowledge competency”.
 To complete this you will undertake theory based training.
 This includes:

 - an initial call or meeting (online or in-person) with your trainer/assessor,

 - completing an online video-based training course (4-6 hours depending on your prior experience and learning speed),

 - reading through and understanding the NZTA’s child restraint technician training manual (this is included in the online training course),

 - viewing videos demonstrating a variety of car seat installation processes.

 Once you have completed these steps above, you will meet with your trainer/assessor.
 This meeting can take place in person or online, depending on your location and other considerations.
 This decision will be made at the discretion of your trainer/assessor.